-Even when you’ve captured the perfect moment, you can add some drama to your still image using a variety of Blur filters in Adobe Photoshop.
+Even when you’ve captured the perfect moment, you can add some drama to your still image using a variety of Blur filters.

 In the Layers panel, right-click near the image name and choose Convert to Smart Object so you can add effects without permanently changing your original.